Perfect matchings in highly cyclically connected regular graphs: Paths contained in -factors

 \textbf{Claim 6.} There exists exactly one component of $G-E(V_1, V_2)$ that is cyclic.

 \begin{proof}[Proof of Claim 6.]
 By Claim 5, $|E(V_1, V_2)|\leq 4l-6$.
 Since $G$ is cyclically $(4l-5)$-edge-connected, at most one of the components of $G-E(V_1, V_2)$, may contain a cycle.
 Let us show that $G-E(V_1, V_2)$ contains a cyclic component.
-There are at most $8l-16$ vertices in the acyclic components of $G-E(V_1, V_2)$, $4l-8$ of them on each side of the edge-cut.
-However, the graph $G$ has girth at least $4l-5$ due to Lemma~\ref{lemaCyklicka}, and thus it has at least $3\cdot 2^{2l-3}-3$ vertices due to the Moore bound~\cite{moore}.
-Since $3\cdot 2^{2l-2}-2\geq 8l-16$ for any $l\geq 3$, at least one of the components must be large and cyclic. \end{proof}
+Assume for the contradiction that $G-E(V_1, V_2)$ is acyclic.
+But then each part of the cut contains at most $4l-8$ vertices and thus $G$ at most $8l-16$ vertices.
+This contradicts with the fact that the distance between $P_1$ and $P_2$ is at least $8l-16$. \end{proof}

 We denote the cyclic component of $G-E(V_1, V_2)$ by $H$.
 Let $W\subseteq V(G)-V(H)$.
 Let $E^+(W)$ denote the union of $\partial_G(W)$ with the set of edges induced by $W$ in $G$.
 If $S$ is an induced subgraph of $G$, then we abbreviate $E^+(V(S))$ to $E^+(S)$.